-All sims have to start somewhere, and for most next-generation sims that means beginning as babies.
-Yes, your sims can give birth to children if they’re so inclined, and can thereafter raise and care for those children.
-Such has always been a part of The Sims, and though The Sims 4 removes toddlers from the equation, all the joys of raising babies into children remains in the game.
+All sims have to start somewhere, and for most next-generation sims, that means beginning as babies.
+Yes, your sims can give birth to children if they’re so inclined and can thereafter raise and care for those children.
+Such has always been a part of The Sims, and though The Sims 4 removes toddlers from the equation, all the joys of raising babies into children remain in the game.

 Creating a child is easy, as you can do it in Create a Sim.
 You can even connect that child with pre-existing parents to create a family from the get-go.
 Creating a baby, though, ah, that’s a little trickier.
 Let’s have a look at how it’s done.